-All CASE accredited programmes and courses are required to identify specific clinical topics in addition to the core material, such as obstetric, pelvic, abdominal, superficial organs, musculoskeletal, vascular, breast, cardiac or trauma ultrasound.
+All CASE accredited programmes/courses are required to identify the specific clinical topics, such as obstetric, pelvic and general medical ultrasound, which will be covered throughout the programme / course.
 The following will need to be included in relation to each clinical topic:

-- Applied anatomy, physiology and patho-physiology; - Scanning methods and techniques, including relevant measurements; - Power Doppler, colour flow mapping and spectral analysis; - Use and applications of ultrasound contrast agents; - Ultrasound appearances, including normal anomalous appearances and the appearances of common pathological processes; - Clinical reporting; - The contribution ultrasound makes to the clinical management of patients; - The role and value of complementary imaging.
+- Anatomy, physiology and patho-physiology; - Applied anatomy, physiology and patho-physiology; - Scanning methods and techniques, including relevant measurements; - Power Doppler, colour flow mapping and spectral analysis; - Ultrasound appearances, including normal anomalous appearances and the appearances of common pathological processes; - Clinical reporting; - The contribution ultrasound makes to the clinical management of patients; - The role and value of complementary imaging.